cmss13-devs/cmss13/.github/CONTRIBUTING.md

 ### Coding
 <details>
-* Only direct changes to balance numbers on an MR (damage, recoil, health, armor, movespeed, etc), with nothing else to add to the game (without prior approval)
+* Only direct changes to balance numbers on an PR (damage, recoil, health, armor, movespeed, etc), with nothing else to add to the game (without prior approval)
 * No additional species or races, even Arcturians
 </details>